Delhi court seeks ED response on Satyendar Jain’s plea seeking transfer of case

 District and sessions judge Vinay Kumar Gupta issued notice on the application to ED and listed the matter for May 4.
 The court, however, refused to stay the proceedings going before judge Vikas Dhull in the money laundering case.

-Jain had on April 10 moved an application seeking the transfer of two cases lodged against him by the Central Bureau of Investigation (CBI) and the ED for alleged corruption and money laundering to another judge from special judge Vikas Dhull alleging bias.
+Jain had on April 10 moved an application seeking the transfer of two cases, lodged against him for alleged corruption and money laundering by the Central Bureau of Investigation (CBI) and the ED, to another judge alleging bias.
+At present, special judge Vikas Dhull is hearing both the cases.

 Also Read: Delhi high court rejects bail plea of AAP’s Satyendar Jain in money laundering case

-Earlier, Dhull denied the bail application filed by Jain observing that “applicant/accused Satyendar Kumar Jain has prima facie indulged in the offence of money laundering of more than Rs.
-1 Crore.”
+Earlier, Dhull denied the bail application filed by Jain observing that “applicant/accused Satyendar Kumar Jain has prima facie indulged in the offence of money laundering of more than ₹1 Crore.”

 Appearing for ED, advocate N. K. Matta had requested the court to list the matter on May 4 as Jain’s application seeking transfer of the trial of the CBI case to another judge is also listed for May 4 and he would file the response by then.